 THE CHALLENGES OF DIVERSITY

-Now let’s look realistically at all the aspects I mentioned above an I will demonstrate that the title of this post “Diversity is the best way to succeed” is in fact a veritable lie.
+Now let’s look realistically at all the aspects I mentioned above and we will learn that actually the statement we often hear at workplaces namely that “Diversity is the best way to succeed” is in fact a veritable lie.

 There are, however, natural obstacles to embracing and implementing diversity in an organization.
 We would be ignoring the challenges firstly of advocating diversity and then managing it in a manner than ensures it is a strength, and not a human resource and operational nightmare.
 The goal is to create an environment where every employee has opportunities to be successful and where their differences are leveraged for the success of the organization.
 The challenge is “the issue of inclusion” or “muscle memory” as one of the main obstacles to workplace diversity, referring to the attitude that says “This is how it has always been done.
 Why change it?”